-You can open an account with Investor Class Shares of the Cambiar Opportunity Fund, Cambiar International Equity Fund, Cambiar Small Cap Fund, and Cambiar SMID Fund with a minimum initial investment of \$2,500 (\$500 for IRAs and \$250 for Spousal IRAs).
+You can open an account with Investor Class Shares of the Funds with a minimum initial investment of \$2,500 (\$500 for IRAs and \$250 for Spousal IRAs).
 Thereafter your investments in Investor Class Shares must be at least \$100 for each Fund.
-You can open an account with Institutional Class Shares of any Fund, except the Cambiar International Small Cap Fund, with a minimum initial investment of \$500,000.
-You can open an account with Institutional Class Shares of the Cambiar International Small Cap Fund with a minimum initial investment of \$100.000.
+You can open an account with Institutional Class Shares of the Funds with a minimum initial investment of \$500,000.
 There is no minimum for subsequent investments in the Institutional Class Shares of any Fund.
 Each Fund reserves the right to waive the minimum investment amounts in its sole discretion.
-If the value of your Institutional Class Share holdings are below \$250,000 at any time for any Fund other than the Cambiar International Small Cap Fund, the Funds reserve the right to convert, on a tax-free basis, your Institutional Class Shares to Investor Class Shares of the Fund, in which case you will be subject to the fees and expenses of Investor Class Shares.
+If the value of your Institutional Class Share holdings are below \$250,000 at any time for any Fund, the Funds reserve the right to convert, on a tax-free basis, your Institutional Class Shares to Investor Class Shares of the Fund, in which case you will be subject to the fees and expenses of Investor Class Shares.